ijemmao/task_bot/README.md

 Ok so now you have a little server running, but how does it talk to Slack?

 1. 🐻Let's add a little library to do that.
-In a new Terminal window (cool thing about how we're running node in dev mode is that we can change things will it is still running):
+In a new Terminal window (cool thing about how we're running node in dev mode is that we can change things while it is  running and it'll pick up the changes):

   ```bash
   cd slackattack #make sure you are in your project direct
   npm install --save botkit
   ```

-  We are going to use [botkit](https://github.com/howdyai/botkit).
-Which is a cool library that for making conversation bots.
+  We are going to use [botkit](https://github.com/howdyai/botkit), which is a library that helps create conversational bots.

   🚩Note how as soon as that finishes running your nodemon restarts.